1953 Suva earthquake: Tsunami

-Origin

-From the type of fault displacement and the magnitude of the event it was clear that the tsunami was not caused by any displacement of the seabed associated with the earthquake.
-The shaking triggered collapse of part of the barrier reef at Suva into the Suva Canyon.
+The tsunami was triggered by an earthquake-induced partial collapse of a barrier reef at Suva into the Suva Canyon.
 The current reef edge shows the effects of repeated slope failure.
 The characteristics of the 1953 landslide scar were investigated using a high resolution multibeam echo sounder.
-The area immediately offshore from the reef is a composite failure surface, within which a fresh scar was identified with a width of 800 m, defining an estimated slide volume of 60 million cubic metres.
-Numerical modelling of this as the likely source was able to reproduce many aspects of the observed development of the tsunami.
+The area immediately offshore from the reef is a composite failure surface, where a young scar measuring 800 m in width was identified.
+The slide had an estimated volume of 60,000,000 m3.
+Numerical modelling of a landslide successfully reproduced most of the tsunami observations.

+The first tsunami wave, measuring 0.3 m, struck Beqa some thirty seconds after the earthquake.
+Fifteen minutes later, a 1.2-1.5 m wave arrived.
+On Viti Levu, waves estimated at 3–15 m were observed around the coral reefs off the island's southern coast.
+As these waves swept onto land, they deposited remnants of the coral reef.
+A tsunami of 20 cm amplitude was recorded by the tide gauge in Pago Pago.
+Just over seven hours after the earthquake, in Honolulu and Port Allen, the tsunami wave measured 6 cm and 10 cm.

-Damage
+Damage and casualties

-This earthquake was the most destructive in Fiji's recorded history, the tremor itself killing three people and seriously injuring twenty others.
+This earthquake was the most destructive in Fiji's recorded history; killing three people and seriously injuring twenty others.
 The most serious damage occurred in the southeastern part of Viti Levu.
-The tsunami caused particular damage to coastal areas not protected by barrier reefs, devastating the villages of Nakasaleka and Makaluva.
+A wharf, bridges, and buildings were also severely damaged at Suva.
+The tsunami caused particular damage to coastal areas unprotected by barrier reefs, devastating the villages of Nakasaleka and Makaluva.
 There were five deaths from the tsunami, three at Suva and two at Nakasaleka.
 Had the tsunami occurred at high tide, rather than low tide it would have been more damaging.
 The landslide that caused the tsunami generated turbidity currents that damaged several underwater cables in the Suva Canyon.
-The total damage caused by earthquake and tsunami was estimated as $500,000 (at 1953 values in U.S. dollars).
+The total damage caused by earthquake and tsunami was estimated at $500 thousand.